taga1420/Detection-of-fabric-defects/README.md

 This multi-layer convolution neural network is implemented to extract the most discriminating features and identify defective tissue images.

 ### Dataset
 The dataset consisted of 6000 images divided in 2000 Good, 2000 Needle defect and 2000 Lycra defect.
+Unfortunatley, the size of data is too big to be upload.

 To avoid overfitting and better model generalization, data augmentation was made to increase the number of samples.
 The transformations were: image normalization, rotation below 15º, horizontal and vertical.